-Feminist research/feminist rhetoric, community writing, writing across the curriculum/in the disciplines, ethnography, writing program administration and pedagogy
+Feminist research/feminist rhetoric, creative nonfiction, community writing, writing across the curriculum/in the disciplines, ethnography, writing program administration and pedagogy

-Michelle LaFrance (Ph.D., University of Washington, 2009) is a feminist critical ethnographer, who teaches courses on community writing, feminist methodologies, writing studies, and pedagogy.
+Michelle LaFrance (Ph.D., University of Washington, 2009) is a feminist critical ethnographer, who teaches courses on community writing, feminist methodologies, writing studies, and critical pedagogy.
 Michelle has published on institutional ethnography, the materialities of academic labor, e-portfolios, e-research, and writing center pedagogy.
-Her latest publications explore the relationships between institutional discourse and the material conditions of teaching, especially how the work/teaching practices of staff and faculty in writing programs take shape.
 Her current work has her participating in urban communities, studying discourses of volunteerism and belonging, and treating the evolution of research practice and sensibilities in Writing Studies.

-Institutional Ethnography, DC's Historic Congressional Cemetery, Community Writing, How We Study Work
+Institutional Ethnography, DC's Historic Congressional Cemetery, Community Writing, How We Study Work, and Writing Studies Research

 LaFrance, Michelle.
 Institutional Ethnography: A Theory of Practice for Writing Studies Researchers.
 (2019.)
 Utah State University Press/University of Colorado.

 LaFrance, Michelle and Wardle, Elizabeth.
 "The 21st Century Feminist WPA," Journal of Writing Program Administration (June 2019).